Special Educational Needs and Disability Information

 We believe strong quality first teaching is vital for all however, we recognise that all children may encounter additional challenges or difficulties at some time as they learn.
 For some these difficulties may be time limited, for others their learning needs may need more specific and long term differentiation.
 As required we ensure that the provision we offer is developed appropriately and where necessary external support is sought to ensure all children are supported to achieve to their best possible potential.

-Our SENDCo, Miss Holland works alongside your child's class teachers and support assistants to ensure that the provision we offer meets the needs of all children.
-Your class teacher is always your first contact if you have questions or concerns about your child however you are also welcome to speak to Miss Holland, she can be contacted via the school office.
+Our SENDCo, Mrs Cooper, works alongside your child's class teachers and support assistants to ensure that the provision we offer meets the needs of all children.
+Your class teacher is always your first contact if you have questions or concerns about your child however you are also welcome to speak to Mrs Cooper, she can be contacted via the school office.

 Please use the links below to access Wakefield's Local Offer and to read the full SEND Code of Practice document.